Home Mains Chicken and Potato Croquettes with Gruyere Cheese Sauce

 minutes

-Chicken and Potato Croquettes with Gruyere Cheese Sauce are crispy, golden bites filled with creamy potatoes and tender chicken, topped with a rich, nutty cheese sauce.
+Chicken and Potato Croquettes with Gruyere Cheese Sauce balance crispy, golden croquettes filled with creamy potatoes and savory chicken with a rich, nutty Gruyere sauce.
+Perfect as an indulgent appetizer or a comforting main course, this dish offers layers of flavor and texture that satisfy and impress.

 Ingredients